 Now that we’ve covered the basics, I wanted to provide you with a walk-through of how our day went so you’ll get the full story.
 This cabana was reserved at Disney’s Beach Club Resort on our check-in day.

 If you’re arriving early enough in the day, this is a wonderful way to start your vacation.
 Cabana rentals begin at 10:00 a.m. and conclude at 7:00 p.m.

 Most of our group flew in and arrived at the Beach Club around 1:00 p.m.
 Since I was already in Orlando, I ended up at the cabana around 11:00 a.m. that morning.

 Upon arrival, I had to stop at the pool gate.
 Normally, a cast member scans your magic band for entry to Stormalong Bay.
 Then they’ll provide you with a paper wristlet for accessing the pool during the day.

 When I indicated that I had rented a cabana, I was immediately escorted to the pool area.

-Disney’s Beach and Yacht Club share a large pool area known as Stormalong Bay.
-There are four cabanas at the pool, and they are all located in the same area.
+Disney’s Beach and Yacht Club share a large pool area called Stormalong Bay.
+Four cabanas are at the pool, all located in the same area.

 Cabanas #2 and #1 sit out along the children’s pool that has the sand bar.
 If you have smaller children, I would recommend requesting either of these.
 You’ll be able to easily watch your child in the shallow pool from your cabana.

-Here is a photo of #2, which is the first cabana you’ll see upon arrival.
+Here is a photo of #2, the first cabana you’ll see upon arrival.

 And cabana #1 sits beside it to the right.